AbdelhakimMhioul/AbdelhakimMhioul/README.md

 ## 🙋‍♂️ About Me
 I'm a Full-Stack Developer & Web and Mobile Engineer from Casablanca, Morocco.
-Everyone knows me as Hakim, for me coding is way to create dreams into real life applications and solve problems.
+Everyone knows me as Hakim, for me coding is a way to create dreams into real life applications and solve problems.
 Not much to share right now.
 But I'm very dynamic, with a team spirit and looking for new challenges to develop and to prove myself in the job market.
 I Enjoy Design, Frontend, Backend, DevOps.
 You Check out my Socials Here: &nbsp;&nbsp;<a href="https://linkedin.com/in/abdelhakim-mhioul" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="abdelhakim-mhioul" height="15" width="15" /></a>&nbsp;&nbsp;<a href="https://stackoverflow.com/users/14768841" target="_blank"><img align="center" alt="14768841" height="15" width="15" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/stack-overflow.svg" /></a>

 <p align="center">